 Gather the Baseline Data

-Data collection is usually a mix of gathering system information, creating reports and manually collecting information that is not readily available.
-The team creates Check Sheets for the manual data and continue until they have a reliable measure of the project baseline.
+Data collection generally involves gathering system information, creating reports and manually collecting process information when it’s not readily available.
+The team creates Check Sheets for the manually-collected data and continues until they have a reliable data set to establish the baseline.

 Tools: Check Sheet